 My husband and I have a bunch of kids and a small house.
-There’s no space to for a separate homeschool room.
-So over the years I’ve developed simple homeschool organization tricks to keep my homeschool functioning and neat in a small space.
+There’s no space for a separate homeschool room.
+So over the years, I’ve developed simple tricks for homeschool organization for small spaces to keep my homeschool functioning and neat in a small space.

 My Secret to a Well-Organized Homeschool

 My secret to a well-organized homeschool?
 Crates.

 The system is simple.
 Each child has their own crate.
 These crates hold their school supplies and are stored under end tables or chairs.

 Each morning, as the kids are ready to start their school day, they grab their crates, head to their favorite spot, and begin their studies.